 Madeleine McCann, a toddler with a distinctive dark strip on the iris of her right, blue-green eye, went missing while on vacation with her family in Portugal’s Praia da Luz, only a few days before her 4th birthday.
-Called "the most heavily reported missing-person case in modern history” by The Telegraph, Madeleine still hasn't been found 10 years after her disappearance.
+Called "the most heavily reported missing-person case in modern history” by The Telegraph in 2008, Madeleine still hasn't been found.

-During an interview in BBC’s documentary “Madeleine McCann: 10 Years On,” the McCann family spokesman Clarence Mitchell explained, “[I]n the darkness, [she] didn’t immediately realize Madeleine wasn’t there.
+During an interview for the 2017 BBC’s documentary “Madeleine McCann: 10 Years On,” the McCann family spokesman Clarence Mitchell explained, “[I]n the darkness, [she] didn’t immediately realize Madeleine wasn’t there.
 She realized the curtains were flapping in the window to the street, and it was open, which was not how they left it.
 They left the shutters down and the window closed.”

 However, a witness named Martin Smith claimed he saw a man carrying a child on his shoulder near Kate and Gerry McCann’s apartment the night Madeleine went missing.
-According to The Telegraph, “Mary and Martin Smith, from Ireland, told police they saw a man carrying a child matching Madeleine's description at around 10pm on Rua da Escola Primaria, 500 yards from the McCanns' apartment.
-He was heading towards the beach, did not look like a tourist and did not seem comfortable carrying the child, they said.”
+“Mary and Martin Smith, from Ireland, told police they saw a man carrying a child matching Madeleine's description at around 10 pm on Rua da Escola Primaria, 500 yards from the McCanns' apartment.
+He was heading towards the beach, did not look like a tourist and did not seem comfortable carrying the child, they said," according to The Telegraph.

 Three months after Madeleine was reported missing, two cadaver dogs were also brought in to search the McCanns’ apartment and rental car, which they had rented 25 days after Madeleine’s disappearance.
 The dogs reacted in both locations, according to the BBC documentary.

-As the BBC documentary explains, based on the reactions of the dogs, the official PJ report concluded, “Kate and Gerry McCann are involved in the concealment of the body of their daughter Madeleine McCann.”
+As that film explained, based on the reactions of the dogs, the official PJ report concluded, “Kate and Gerry McCann are involved in the concealment of the body of their daughter Madeleine McCann.”

-According to The Telegraph, the Portuguese police came up with the theory that “Madeleine had been killed by her parents by accident, possibly by being given an overdose of a sedative to make her sleep, that they had hidden the body, faked her abduction and then used the hire car weeks later to move her body to a burial location," according to a 2007 Telegraph report.
+The Portuguese police came up with the theory that “Madeleine had been killed by her parents by accident, possibly by being given an overdose of a sedative to make her sleep, that they had hidden the body, faked her abduction and then used the hire car weeks later to move her body to a burial location," according to a 2007 Telegraph report.
 DNA tests on samples taken from the car proved inconclusive, but, according to The Telegraph, the Portuguese police wrongly told journalists they were a "100 percent match" for Madeleine.
 The parents then became fodder by British tabloids who accused them of having something to do with their daughter's disappearance.